 If I say a DVD collection alone, it starts to sound like an awfully inappropriate movie.
 Besides, Google somehow thinks that I’m interested in light erotica now.
 Go figure.

-Jokes aside though, Country Heat is a 30 day dance workout routine.
-And while most similar programs would have you doing hip hop feats with Mariah Carrey in the background, this one is narrowly themed.
+Jokes aside though, Beachbody’s Country Heat is best described as a 30 day country dance workout routine.
+And while most similar dance programs would have you doing hip hop feats with Mariah Carey in the background, this one is narrowly themed.
 You are going to hear country music in your sleep and perform a garden variety of moves inspired by country dancing.

 Country Heat is a 30 day program.
 Divided between 7 workouts you play on specific days each.
 It also comes with a nutrition plan, and special portion control system.
 More about that as we go…